OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 Partial Reconfiguration OK
 ```

-15. Use the OPAE SDK mmlink tool to create a TCP/IP connection to your Intel Agilex card under test.
+17. Use the OPAE SDK mmlink tool to create a TCP/IP connection to your Agilex® card under test.
 The mmlink command has the following format:
 ```sh
 Usage:
 mmlink